ConceptsCapabilities

 Capabilities

 A capability is a runtime behaviour your Surface can opt into: fetching data, routing between Surfaces, persisting client state, running form validation, or wiring blocks into a per-World entity model.
-Capabilities ship as pwpacks and resolve per World at runtime — there is no global capability table.
+Capabilities ship inside the first-party pwpacks — alongside blocks — and resolve per World at runtime; there is no global capability table.

 Surface = Blocks + Capabilities.
 Blocks are the visual primitives; capabilities are the runtime behaviours that animate them.

-platform/persistence@pwpack/phiwebs/persistenceData fetch + cache; owns dataSources and initialState in binding config (ADR-124).
+platform/persistenceData fetch + cache; owns dataSources and initialState in binding config.

 platform/appearance is not a capability.
-Visual appearance ships as a dedicated atom kind (ui-appearance) through the same publish pipeline.
-Don’t list it in plan bundles — list the appearance pack (@pwpack/phiwebs/appearance) instead.
+Visual appearance ships as a dedicated atom kind (ui-appearance), through the same publish pipeline as blocks and capabilities.

 Pack bundle model